 As per court documents, in the year 2014, “Defendant’s dark chocolate products were tested by a consumer advocacy group and Defendant was informed that some of its dark chocolate products had dangerously high levels of lead, a subject of concern for the group and for consumers at large.”

 This clearly means that the company was well aware of the presence of heavy metals.
-However, they neither took any action to curb the matter nor did they inform the consumers about the presence of such harmful metals.
+However, they did not take any action to curb the matter.
+Nor did they inform the consumers about the presence of such harmful metals.

 However, after CR outed them, followed by the subsequent Lindt chocolate lawsuit, the company pushed back hard.
 Here are a few things that they stated in their defense: